What is an ambulatory ECG?

 What should I do before the test?

-We will be attaching five electrodes to your chest so it is important that your skin is clean.
+We will be attaching 3 electrodes to your chest, so it is important that your skin is clean.
 You will be unable to have a bath or shower for the duration of the recording.

 What should I wear when I attend for my test?

-It would be most helpful if you could wear clothing that makes it easy to access your chest.
-A t-shirt, shirt or blouse would be preferable.
+It is helpful to wear clothing that makes it easy to access your chest.
+A t-shirt, shirt, or blouse would be best.

 What happens during the test?